NUSTM/MECPE/README.md

 🌟 We have organized a SemEval task based on our ECF dataset and extended it with additional evaluation data.
 Welcome to participate in our competition.
 Visit [SemEval-2024 Task 3: Multimodal Emotion Cause Analysis in Conversations](https://nustm.github.io/SemEval-2024_ECAC/).

+## Dataset

+To access our dataset ECF, please refer to the [data](https://github.com/NUSTM/MECPE/tree/main/data) folder or [Hugging Face](https://huggingface.co/datasets/NUSTM/ECF).

+❗️❗️❗️ Please ensure that the data is used exclusively for research purposes!

 ## Dependencies

 - Python 3.6.9 (tested on cuda 10.2 and NVIDIA RTX TITAN)